learn-co-curriculum/react-ts-custom-hooks/README.md

 (`data`), so we can [re-name that variable][destructure rename] to `posts` when destructuring.

-The `useQuery` hook should now also work with our `ArticlePage` component:
+The `useQuery` hook should now also work similarly with our `ArticlePage`
+component:

 ```jsx
 // src/components/ArticlePage.tsx